neitzert/FToDNS/README.md

 # Disclaimers
 All standard disclaimers apply, no warranty, claims, or promises declared, made or implied.

 For educational, research, and entertainment purposes only.

-License GPLv3, usability expires while you wait.
+Usability expires while you wait.